cerner/terra-framework/packages/terra-navigation-prompt/docs/implementation-guide/IMPLEMENTATION_GUIDE_PART_2.md

 };
 ```

-You then provide the FormSwitcher's checkpoint with customResolverTitle and customResolverMessage props.
-These props take either strings or, as in your case, functions that return a string.
-The functions are called with an array of the currently registered NavigationPrompts found by the checkpoint.
-You can then construct your own title and message using the prompt descriptions and metaData values.
-This will give your users a better idea of where the unsaved changes are at and whether or not they care about them.
+When we call `resolvePrompts`, we provide custom title and message strings built with the navigation data returned by `onPromptChange`.
+This will give our users a better idea of where the unsaved changes are at and whether or not they care about them.